leaprovenzano/muspelheim/README.md

 Install the latest stable version with pip:

-    $ pip install muspelheim
+    $ pip install hearth

 ---
 ## Checkout the docs:

-It's best to checkout the [docs](https://muspelheim.readthedocs.io).
-There you'll find detailed documentation of muspelheim's features and lots of examples of how to use them.
+It's best to checkout the [docs](https://hearth.readthedocs.io).
+There you'll find detailed documentation of hearth's features and lots of examples of how to use them.